aleksbal/geojson-aviation-data/README.md

 This simple application is created to demonstrate a microservice architecture based on MongoDB/SpringBoot solution stack.
 The RESTful services provide via their endpoints different types of aviation data (NOTAMs, airports, NAVAIDs etc.) encoded in GeoJSON.

+Currently only several test NOTAMs have geometries.

+The Swagger API description is available at http://localhost:9091/swagger-ui/

-Currently only several NOTAMs have geometries.
-They can be queried for testing using the URL like this one: http://localhost:9091/notamsarea?lon=-2.181943&lat=47.943889&d=1
+NOTAM geospatial example can be queried for testing using this URL: http://localhost:9091/notamsarea?lon=-2.181943&lat=47.943889&d=1

 ### Reference Documentation